brambozz/dotfiles/README.md

 It starts off with an overview of what I did to setup Arch to my preferences.

+Trying to follow [this](https://venthur.de/2021-12-19-managing-dotfiles-with-stow.html) to do config files better, with stow.

 ## Arch linux Installation

 Just follow the wiki.
 I also installed `wifi-menu`, because it makes